Skeleton Code to Create PoC DLL

 }

-The tools used for this article were:
+The tools used for this post are: